 How Long After a Car Crash Can You Claim Injury?

 The statutes of limitations for car accident lawsuits vary from state to state.
 In Georgia, you have two years from the date of the collision to file a personal injury claim.
 After this deadline has expired, it is usually impossible to pursue a lawsuit for your injuries.

 You should never wait until the last minute to seek guidance from a car accident law firm.
 There is a lot of work that goes into building a strong claim for compensation.
-So the sooner you consult with a lawyer, the better.
+So the sooner you consult with a car accident attorney, the better.

-What to Do After an Auto Accident in North Georgia
+What to Do After an Auto Accident in Georgia

 Car accidents can leave you feeling helpless.
 Still, there are certain steps you can take to protect yourself after a wreck, such as:

 - Protect your health and safety.
 The first priority after a car accident is your health.
 Check yourself and your passengers for injuries.
 You should always call 911 regardless of whether anyone appears seriously hurt.
 If possible, move your car out of the road and to a safe place to reduce the chances of getting hit by another car while you’re trying to deal with the original accident.